 Andrews' straight wire concept has become popular with its continuous unbent wire engaging multiple malaligned brackets.
 This creates an indeterminate force system, from which it is difficult to quantify the forces and moments acting on each tooth.
 This is significant because continuous arch mechanics may result in secondary malocclusions, including canting of the occlusal plane, deepening of overbite, opening of anterior open bite, and damage to the supporting periodontium.
-Further studies are needed to understand the biomechanical implications when using continuous arch mechanics.
+Turther studies are needed to understand the biomechanical implications when using continuous arch mechanics.
+The state of the supporting periodonarch mechanics.